Gardens of the Sun: About the Makers

 Meri from Garden of the Sun is a beautiful jewellery designer.
 She and her team have established an ethical jewellery design and make space that leaves me slightly breathless with the beauty and the quality of the rings, earrings and necklaces they design.
 But more than that, every piece is made with deep respect for the earth and the people who mine for the gold and the gems.

-I think Gardens of the Sun team most outstanding achievement is their relationship with the people who mine their gold.
+I think the Gardens of the Sun team's most outstanding achievement is their relationship with the people who mine their gold.
 They have a friendship and a care for the women who go out each day to pan for gold in Indonesia's rivers.

-The following is Meri's blog about the women who mine for gold in Kalimantan, Borneo:
+The following is taken from founder, Meri's blog about the women who mine for gold in Kalimantan, Borneo.

 “My name is Leni Marlina.
 My nickname is Ina.
 My more special nickname is Epit.
 Mama Epit, people call me after my oldest son.”